CallumAlexander/CallumAlexander/README.md

 <h1> About me </h1>
 </div>

-My name is Callum Alexander, I am an **incoming final year undergraduate studying Informatics (Computer Science) at the University of Edinburgh**.
+My name is Callum Alexander, I am a **final year undergraduate studying Informatics (Computer Science) at the University of Edinburgh**.
 I have academic interests in data science, artificial intelligence, and software engineering, and computer security.
 <br><br>